 For the last ten years, practitioners in Primary Establishments within Inverclyde Authority have used the Boxall Profile to assess, plan and track the progress of pupils’ whose social and emotional difficulties are impacting on their attainment.
 In session 2017-2018 this initiative was introduced and implemented across all secondary schools, forming a consistent approach for our young people from P1 – S6, with particular focus on enhanced transition stage (P6-S1).

 In this workshop, Donna McCahill, Coaching and Modelling Officer for HWB/Nurture (Secondary) will describe the use of Boxall Profile in secondary schools within Inverclyde Authority.
 She will share the implementation process now in place in relation to collation of personal information, understanding data/profiles and use of targeted supports/strategies pertinent to pupil needs.
 Examination of how Boxall Profiles can be used to upskill and support a consistent teaching approach will be discussed and how impact is being measured on a day to day basis.

-Julie Hall - A practical guide for using the Boxall Profile in Primary Schools (Afternoon only)
+Julie Hall - A practical guide for using the Boxall Profile in Primary Schools (Morning only)